-A few chilling facts:
+A few chilling Ransomware facts and figures:

 - Despite its rise to become a top threat to businesses in 2016, one out of 3 SMBs have no idea what ransomware is.

 - Total ransomware climbed about 128% this last quarter over the same time the previous year.